 - Puella Magi Madoka Magica.

-Everyone appears among fan favorites and reflect the bold visual style that also marks the artist's clips.
+They are all fan favorites and reflect the bold visual style that also characterizes the artist's music videos.

-The list was released as a suggestion for the public to warm up to the awards, which will be broadcast live in 10 languages, including Brazilian Portuguese.
-The transmission will take place through Crunchyroll official channels on Twitch and YouTube, with pre-show from 5am and ceremony at 6am, in Brasília time.
+The list was released as a suggestion to get the public excited for the awards ceremony, which will be broadcast live in 10 languages, including Brazilian Portuguese.
+The broadcast will take place on Crunchyroll's official Twitch and YouTube channels, with a pre-show starting at 5 AM and the ceremony at 6 AM, Brasília time.

-Global awards will have artists from different countries
+Global awards ceremony will feature artists from different countries

-In addition to Pabllo Vittar, the event will feature international presences, such as Colombian singer J Balvin and Damiano David, singer of the Italian band Måneskin.
-Actors Finn Wolfhard and Gaten Matarazzo of the Stranger Things series will also participate in the ceremony, which reinforces the global reach of the anime industry.
+In addition to Pabllo Vittar, the event will feature prominent international guests, such as Colombian singer J Balvin and Damiano David, vocalist of the Italian band Måneskin.
+Actors Finn Wolfhard and Gaten Matarazzo, from the series Stranger Things, will also participate in the ceremony, which reinforces the global reach of the anime industry.

-Among the confirmed shows are the rock Flow band, the Creepy Nuts hip-hop duo and the Japanese singer Lisa.
-The programming reinforces the connection between music and animation, aspect also present in the works indicated to this year's awards, such as Dandadan, Frieren and the Journey to Beyond, Lighting Soil and Kaiju No. 8.
+Among the confirmed acts are the rock band FLOW, the hip-hop duo Creepy Nuts, and the Japanese singer LiSA.
+The lineup reinforces the connection between music and animation, an aspect also present in the works nominated for this year's awards, such as DanDaDan, Frieren and the Journey to the Beyond, Solo Leveling, and Kaiju No. 8.